The Origins of Nirvana’s “Come As You Are”

 Accounts of the influential rock band’s response differ, but it appears they at least took initial legal action in consulting musicologists and sending legal paperwork to Nirvana.
 The disagreement, however, never went further than that.

-In fact, both bands now seem to be on good terms, as Dave Grohl provided drums for Killing Joke’s 2003 reunion album The Death and Resurrection Show.
+In fact, both bands now seem to be on good terms, as Dave Grohl provided drums for Killing Joke’s 2003 reunion album Killing Joke.
 Late bassist Paul Raven even said they were able to laugh about the once terse situation.
 “Yeah, Dave and I had a few laughs about that over the past year or so,” he told Carrie Borzillo-Vrenna in a 2003 Rolling Stone interview.
 “He mentioned it to me when I met him backstage at Pantera a couple of years back.”

 The burried hatchet between Grohl and Killing Joke may make for a storybook ending, but the origins of the borrowed riff are once again muddied when you dig a bit deeper.